 To apply for the concession, your vendor must complete the Digital Duties Form and provide us with the required information.
-There are two methods of calculating this concession – the fixed percentage method and the alternative method – and your vendor must choose one.
+There are 2 methods of calculating this concession – the fixed percentage method and the alternative method – and your vendor must choose one.

-About six months before the settlement of your property, your vendor will advise your conveyancer or solicitor of the dutiable value of your property after applying the off-the-plan concession.
+About 6 months before the settlement of your property, your vendor will advise your conveyancer or solicitor of the dutiable value of your property after applying the off-the-plan concession.
 You can then contact your conveyancer or solicitor to get this value if you want to estimate the duty on your property.